 Semipermanent point-of-purchase displays are made of somewhat sturdier material than temporary displays, such as heavier cardboard, wood, hard plastics, or metal.
 They can range in size from countertop to full-size displays at the ends of aisles.
 Semi-permanent displays can hold sturdier products such as shampoo, electronics, and many other types of high-end consumer goods.

 Secondary And POP Display Packaging Solutions

-Peoria production solutions, PPS, has been providing secondary packaging solutions to a wide range of businesses for more than 80 years.
+Peoria production solutions, PPS, has been providing secondary packaging and POP display assembly solutions to a wide range of businesses for more than 80 years.
 We offer in-depth expertise in packaging techniques and packaging types to assist our customers with vast market knowledge.
 PPS offers a wide range of secondary packaging solutions that make your products display ready with appealing display packaging that promotes brand awareness.

 PPS is a leader among contract packaging providers offering decades of experience, a skilled workforce, and automated packaging equipment.
 We follow strict quality policies as part of our ISO9001:2015 certification with a skilled workforce dedicated to exceeding customer expectations.
 Contact us to learn more about the many options for your product packaging and the various types of POP displays.

 Kitting supports assembly and production processes in the warehouse or on the manufacturing line.
 Kitting is an excellent logistics strategy that involves grouping together individual parts or components with individual SKUs into one package or kit with one SKU.
 The kit includes all items needed at a particular assembly or manufacturing station where operators have everything they need to assemble or contribute to final product production.